-A film about the troubled and controversial life of the master comedy filmmaker Charles Chaplin.
+A movie about the troubled and controversial life of the master comedy filmmaker Charlie Chaplin.

 - Chaplin is the story of Charles Chaplin, the famous director and actor that changed film forever.
 The film starts out with the narrator (played by Anthony Hopkins) and an old Charles Chaplin (played by Robert Downey Jr.) preparing Chaplin's autobiography.
 This reveals to the audience that the entire movie is the flashbacks of an old Charles Chaplin.

 Chaplin then recalls the first time he ever participated in show business.
 We see Chaplins mother, a poor, defeated woman performing in front of a full theatre of army cadets.
 Within a few minutes, these military men boo her off the stage, and a young, 5 year old Charles Chaplin walks out on the stage.
 He sang the same song, and the men love it, and are bewildered that a young 5 year old boy could have that much courage.
 After this, Charles and his mother return home, and the audience sees the poor, wretched lifestyle that this child is subjected to.
 Charles, his mom, and his brother Sydney settle down to a meal of fish heads.